vixtoriandrade/Travelers-exchange/README.md

 ## Acknowledgments

+<a name="know"></a>.

-### Would like to thank Mijan Ramharrack, Karen Andrade, Felipe Ursini, Charlie Kendall, and Pablo Roman for their work on this project.
+Would like to thank Mijan Ramharrack, Karen Andrade, Felipe Ursini, Charlie Kendall, and Pablo Roman for their work on this project.
 Would also like to thank instructor Gurmeet Singh, TA Gerard Mennella, and TA John Hysong for their assistance and patience on this project

-<a name="know"></a>